comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Due to this, cNone (follow no links) is an ineffective replacement for cMatch (follow links matching query) even when combined with discovery methods, because link traversal across multiple vaults will not take place, which will lead to too few query results.
-Concretely, for discover queries cNone can only achieve a completeness of 74.14% for discover queries and 28.57% for short queries, compared to respectively 99.14% and 42.86% for cMatch.
+Concretely, for discover queries cNone can only achieve a accuracy of 74.14% for discover queries and 28.57% for short queries, compared to respectively 99.14% and 42.86% for cMatch.
-However, for those queries that target a single vault, cNone can be used instead of cMatch without a loss of correctness, leading to a lower number of HTTP requests and lower query execution times.
+However, for those queries that target a single vault, cNone can be used instead of cMatch without a loss of accuracy, leading to a lower number of HTTP requests and lower query execution times.

 Since cAll leads to all links being followed, including those followed by cMatch,